akhall279/sf-ic-conditioner/REPORT.md

 **Interpretation**

-If (θX,Y = 0): dispersion does not affect the signal’s IC
+If (θXY = 0): dispersion does not affect the signal’s IC

-If (θX,Y ≠ 0): dispersion helps predict when the signal will be more accurate
+If (θXY ≠ 0): dispersion helps predict when the signal will be more accurate

 In other words, the regression tests whether the IC of the signal is conditional on dispersion.